A Generalised Theory of Proportionality in Collective Decision Making: Extensions of the Model

-\Cref{def:fjr} is strictly stronger than \Cref{def:ejr}: indeed we obtain the definition of EJR if we additionally require that $\alpha = \beta$.
-Intuitively, in the definition of FJR a group of voters $S$ deserves the utility of $\beta$ if for each $T$ they can find a set $X$ of (not too large) size $\alpha$ on which they agree that it has the value of at least $\beta$.
-In the definition of EJR, the voters from $S$ must have a stronger agreement; they all must unanimously support every candidate from $X$.
+\Cref{def:bfjr} is strictly stronger than \Cref{def:ejr}: indeed we obtain the definition of BEJR if we additionally require that $\alpha = \beta$.
+Intuitively, in the definition of BFJR a group of voters $S$ deserves the utility of $\beta$ if for each $T$ they can find a set $X$ of (not too large) size $\alpha$ on which they agree that it has the value of at least $\beta$.
+In the definition of BEJR, the voters from $S$ must have a stronger agreement; they all must unanimously support every candidate from $X$.
 This definition is still satisfiable.

-\begin{theorem} For each election with monotone utilities there exists an outcome satisfying fully justified representation. \end{theorem} \begin{proof} Given an election $E=(C, N, \feasibles)$ we first define the procedure of partitioning voters.
+\begin{theorem} For each election with monotone utilities there exists an outcome satisfying base fully justified representation. \end{theorem} \begin{proof} Given an election $E=(C, N, \feasibles, \mathcal{A})$ we first define the procedure of partitioning voters.
 In each round $r$ we search for the largest value $\beta_r \geq 0$ for which there exists an $(\alpha_r, \beta_r)$-cohesive group, $\alpha_r \geq 0$; if there are ties, we first prefer a cohesive group with a smaller value of $\alpha_r$.
 We pick one such a group, call it $S_r$, and remove the voters from $S_r$ from further consideration.
 We repeat the procedure until all the voters are removed (note that every non-empty group of voters is $(0, 0)$-cohesive, and so the procedure will stop).
 Thus, we partitioned the set of voters into disjoint sets $S_1, S_2, \ldots, S_{p-1}, S_p$.

 We will show now that for each group of voters $S_r$, $r \in [p]$, we can select a set of candidates $W_r$ with $|W_r| \leq \alpha_r$ such that \begin{inparaenum}[(1)] \item each set $W_r$ gives the voters from $S_r$ the utility of at least $\beta_r$ (that is $u_i(W_r) \geq \beta_r$ for each $i \in S_r$), and \item the set $W_1 \cup W_2 \cup \ldots \cup W_p$ is feasible. \end{inparaenum}